Overseas assets in Australia property settlement

-In our increasingly globalised society, relationships between people from different countries is more common than ever before.
+In our increasingly globalised society, relationships between people from different countries are more common than ever before.

 When these relationships break down there will often be issues regarding the parties assets will be dealt with particularly where those assets are in different countries.